acbilson/chaos-content/posts/insights/how-to-enforce-obedience.md

 I disagree that physical discipline is an approach worth fighting to uphold.
 On a personal level, while I can theorize that parents exist who always supply "restrained, physical discipline that is done out of love and never tips into abuse," I get too irate to promise myself I'll never tip over.
 I'm also playing the long game, and I don't see physical discipline as a viable option as my children become too big for me to wrangle or as an effective approach in the reformation of adults.

 In summary, I do not believe that obedience can be enforced, only consequences.
 I don't fully understand why the LORD does not enforce His commands directly, but I trust His policy is good even as I groan under the combined weight of both centuries-old consequences and those solely brought upon by my own foolhardy decisions.
-I do not entertain physical discipline because I am restraining myself for my children's sake, and because it has a abysmal track record in the long-term.
+I do not entertain physical discipline because I am restraining myself for my children's sake, and because it has an abysmal track record in the long-term.

 # Final Comment